 IoT devices are built on the concept of artificial intelligence.
 Since the mainstay of the IoT technology is enhanced communication, paired with intuitive performance, it incorporates sensor devices and unique data processing mechanisms.
 In many ways, IoT devices are an amalgamation of several advanced technologies.
 IoT benefits of artificial intelligence

-When it comes to classifying different components of IoT, we can divide into the sensors, cloud component, data processing software and finally cutting edge user interface.
+When it comes to classifying different components of IoT, we can divide them into the sensors, cloud components, data processing software and finally cutting-edge user interface.

 So as the sensors collect data, the cloud facilitates the network connection between the devices, the software processes and stores the data collected and finally the user interface programs the device to respond to its environmental stimuli.
 The end result is a highly reactive and intuitive device which greatly increments the existing levels of automation.

 Internet of Things (IoT) is guided by sensors, and software, and is driven by technology.
 The devices are connected and exchanged the data and systems.
 The IoT devices give result on a real-time basis, that is effective, accurate and data-driven.
 It is not constricted to a few things but is also applicable to various things, such as manufacturing, agriculture, medical and healthcare, transportation, navigation, armed forces, etc.